bogaudio/BogaudioModules/README.md

 #### S&H

 A dual sample-and-hold.
 Sampling may be triggered by CV or button press.
 If nothing is connected to an IN port, sampling for that channel is from an internal white noise source (range 0-10).

+#### STACK

+A 1V/octave pitch processor for stacking oscillators.
+The SEMIS, OCTAVE and FINE knobs determine an interval (up or down) to apply to the input pitch and send to OUT.
+The input pitch is sent unmodified to THRU, for ease of chaining multiple STACKs to control multiple oscillators, e.g. to create chords.

+The CV input expects +/-5 volts; the value modifies the interval set by the knobs in the amount of one semitone per tenth volt.
+If QZ (quantize) is active, the CV-controlled interval is quantized to the nearest semitone.
+This specialized CV is output at the THRU port, with a value set by the knobs and CV in, when there is no input pitch.

 #### SWITCH